lebrunthibault/lebrunthibault.github.io/content/post/ableton/p0-technical-overview.md

 ## Documentation
 Here is all the doc I have found and used for building the script (plus a lot of articles and googling about python ofc)
 - The [max for live documentation](https://docs.cycling74.com/max5/refpages/m4l-ref/m4l_live_object_model.html):
-  It doesnt show the full Live API but it has a nice diagram and is quite readable
+  It doesn't show the full Live API but it has a nice diagram and is quite readable
 - The [Structure void documentation](https://structure-void.com/PythonLiveAPI_documentation/):
   It's simply a dump of the Live API.
 Not so readable but thorough
 - The [Structure void remote scripts decompiled](https://github.com/gluon/AbletonLive10.1_MIDIRemoteScripts)